archont00/arch-linux-luks-tpm-boot/README.md

 ## Modifying initial ramdisk

-If storing and reading secret_key.bin works, it is time to modify initramfs to make use of TPM.
+If storing and reading `/etc/secret-tpm/secret_key.bin` works, it is time to modify initramfs to make use of TPM.

 Our task is to:
 * Have tcsd daemon running in initial userspace.